pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 ## Payment Edge

 A `PaymentEdge` describes a payment channel between two payment hubs.
-This channel is ideally a two-way payment channel however this is not necessarily required.
+This channel is ideally a two-way payment channel, however this is not necessarily required.
 This payment channel is nothing more than a FileContract which we will use to move funds back and forth between the two parties in the contract.

-These 'payment contracts' would essentially ignore the necessity to provide proof of storage and simply have a merkle root of zero.
+These 'payment contracts' would essentially ignore the necessity to provide proof of storage and simply have a merkle root and file size of zero.
 The two participants in the channel can move money around by signing off on contract revisions.

 ### Payment Edge Refresher